M-Sc-AUT/M.Sc-Computer-Architecture/Advanced Computer Architecture/Useful Documents/README.md

 # acknowledgement
-This document was collected by Shayan Naghizadeh and [Reza Adinepour](https://github.com/rezaAdinepour)
+This document was collected by [Reza Adinepour](https://github.com/rezaAdinepour) and [Shayan Naghizadeh](https://github.com/shayan-naghizade)